char-lie-ho/COMM2216-user-document/docs/instructionSet1.md

 ![img_8.png](pictures/img_8.png)

-!!!success
+!!! success

     By following these steps, you should have a fully functional server with your first members joining.
     Congratulations on creating your private digital space!

 ## Conclusion
 In this section, you learned how to: